Correia-jpv/fucking-awesome-dotnet-core/README.md

 ### Mathematics
 * [UnitConversion](https://github.com/Stratajet/UnitConversion) - Expansible Unit Conversion Library for .NET Core and .NET Framework.

+### Metrics
+* [Foundatio](https://github.com/exceptionless/Foundatio#metrics) - A common interface with in memory, redis, StatsD, and Metrics.NET implementations.

 ### Misc
 * [AngleSharp](https://github.com/AngleSharp/AngleSharp) - The ultimate angle brackets parser library.
 It parses HTML5, MathML, SVG and CSS to construct a DOM based on the official W3C specification.
 Comparable to beautifulsoup4 of python.